bhrāter-, Proto-Indo-European root meaning "brother."

 It is the hypothetical source of/evidence for its existence is provided by: Sanskrit bhrátár-, Old Persian brata, Greek phratér, Latin frater, Old Irish brathir, Welsh brawd, Lithuanian broterėlis, Old Prussian brati, Old Church Slavonic bratru, Czech bratr, Polish brat, Russian bratŭ, Kurdish bera; Old English broþor, Old Norse broðir, German Bruder, Gothic bróþar.

-Proto-Indo-European root meaning "to carry," also "to bear children."
+Proto-Indo-European root meaning "to break."